anderssonlab/ChromTransfer/README.md

 # ChromTransfer
-Repository with code for modeling, feature attribution analysis and model interpretation performed in Salvatore et al, 2022 (BioRxiv), as well as trained models.
+Code for modeling, feature attribution analysis, and model interpretation as well as the resulting models used in Salvatore et al, 2022 (BioRxiv).

-## The method was tested on Linux SMP Debian 4.19.208-1 x86_64 with NVIDIA Quadro RTX 6000
+Models were trained using tensorflow-gpu==1.14 and keras (version 3.2.1) on a Linux SMP Debian 4.19.208-1 x86_64 machine using NVIDIA Quadro RTX 6000 cards with 24 GB of VRAM.

-    -  the models were trained using tensorflow-gpu==1.14 and keras
+## Using the models for predictions

+We provide stand-alone script for using the models for predictions.

-## Before start the prediction you need to install the tl_andersson.yml environment:
+First, you need to install the genomic_tool_tl.yml environment:

     - conda env create -f genomic_tool_tl.yml

-# To run the prediction you need to use the script run_prediction.py in this way:
+The prediction script is run in the following way:

   python src/run_prediction.py -b data/tmp.bed -r genome_file/hg38seq.fa -g 0 -f tmp.fasta -o output_dir